tsanevp/PersonalWebsite/README.md

 ### What I learned

 ```
+- It is best to take a mobile-first approach when designing and building a website.
+It makes it easier to create a responsive site.
+- Creating a website using vanilla HTML, CSS, and JS is a pain but a good learning experience.
 ```

 ### Continued development

 - [ ]  Make the website responsive
-- [ ]  Add more JS to improve page design
+- [ ]  Add more JS to improve the page design
 - [ ]  Add more technical projects
 - [ ]  Add personal non-technical projects/work experience